nageshgadupudidemo/linkfire/README.md

 git clone https://github.com/nageshgadupudidemo

-i just build a complete CI- CD flow of env's from scratch. so thought to share all tools installation documentation steps. i too added all the issues & work around steps fallowed to be fallowed.
+i just build a complete CI- CD flow of env's from scratch. so thought to share all Devops tools installation documentation steps. i too added all the issues & work around steps to be fallowed.

+under linkfire Repository , you can find individual folder for each Devops tools used in this Demo. i have added all the necessary instructions/steps for installation and usage for each of them.

+Git :

 Jenkins Server :

-Maven : pom.xml
+Maven :

 Tomcat Server :

 Docker Host :

-Dockerfile
+Ansible :

 Kubernetes :

-regapp-deploy.yml ; regapp-service.yml